SouchetJulie/TDD-Discovery/README.md

 ## 02 - Advanced Ruby

-This module aims at manipulating more advanced Ruby notion, as well as continue practicing *TDD*.
+This module aims at manipulating more advanced Ruby notions, as well as continuing practicing *TDD*.

 It includes the following exercises :